 Twenty five young people from Cornwall’s fishing community have been equipped with essential lifesaving skills following the success of a new, one day ‘sea safety’ course developed and delivered by Seafood Cornwall Training, Cornwall’s dedicated Fish Industry Training School based in Newlyn.

 The training took place at Carn Brea Leisure Centre, Pool, Redruth on the 2nd & 3rd August, attended by participants from across Cornwall; from Penzance, the Lizard to St Austell.
-The training was provided free of charge, thanks to the support of the Cornish Fish Producers Organisation (CFPO) and Falfish, Cornwall's largest fish processor.
+The training was provided free of charge, thanks to the support of the Cornish Fish Producers Organisation (CFPO) and Falfish, Cornwall’s largest fish processing company.

 Aimed at young people currently involved in, or considering a future in the fish industry, the course included key elements of fishermen’s training in Safety Awareness; Fire Fighting and Prevention; First Aid; and Sea Survival.

 Sarah Crosbie, Manager of Seafood Cornwall Training explained why the course had been developed, “Many young people from Cornish fishing and coastal communities spend time at sea without any safety training or knowledge of how to act in an emergency situation.
 Whilst it is a requirement for all fishermen to complete mandatory safety training, under 16’s cannot be issued with certificates.
 Our one day, introductory level course will equip young fishermen with essential skills as well as serving as an informative taster day for those wishing to find out more about a future in the fishing industry.”